GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	Note that `pushBatchSize` is ignored when *Cluster Replication* is configured
 	- when `replication.distributionInterval` has value > 0.

+remote.NAME.replicateNoteDbMetaRefs
+: Whether to replicate the NoteDb meta refs (`refs/changes/*/meta`, `refs/changes/*/robot-comments`, `refs/draft-comments/*`,
+  `refs/starred-changes/*`) or not.
+This setting is useful when the remote replica does not run a Gerrit instance and one wants to turn off replicating NoteDb meta refs to that remote.

+  By default, true.

 Directory `replication`
 --------------------
 The optional directory `$site_path/etc/replication` contains Git-style